Freddie Kitchens Says "Blame Me" For Browns Loss

 Do you blame the head coach?

 The Browns suffered a tough loss against the Los Angeles Rams last night 20-13.
-While the Browns had some great moments (and some bad ones), a lot of noise coming from the interwebs is blaming bad play calling for the loss, specifically putting the blame on head coach, Freddie Kitchens.
+While the Browns had some great moments (and some bad ones), a lot of noise is blaming bad play calling for the loss, specifically putting the blame on head coach, Freddie Kitchens.

 Kitchens himself said any blame for the loss is on him for calling the plays.